shaunsaker/the-shell/README.md

 ##### Free trials

 We support free trials out of the box.
-To add a free trial to a product, simply add the `freeTrialDays` property to the relevant product's metadata:
+To add a free trial to a product, simply add the `freeTrialDays` property to the relevant product's **metadata**:

 ```ts
 {